liz4JS/alx-system_engeneering-devops/0x03-shell_variables_expansions/README.md

-printenv | less-it lists environment variables set | less-it lists all local variables and environment variables, and functions export BEST=School-it creates a new local variable export SCHOOL=Best-it creates a new global variable echo $((128+$TRUEKNOWLEDGE))-it prints the result of the addition of 128 with the value stored in the environment variable trueknowledge, followed by a new line
+printenv | less-it lists environment variables set | less-it lists all local variables and environment variables, and functions export BEST=School-it creates a new local variable export BEST=School-it creates a new global variable echo $((128+$TRUEKNOWLEDGE))-it prints the result of the addition of 128 with the value stored in the environment variable trueknowledge, followed by a new line